CityOfPhiladelphia/phila-ui/docs/content/en/installation-and-usage.md

 <alert>The all.scss file has everything needed to get started.
 It includes the Bulma library and PhilaUI styles.</alert>

 ### Overwriting scss variables
-If needed, scss files can be imported individually, which would allow certain variables to be overwritten.
+If needed, SCSS files can be imported individually, which would allow certain variables to be overwritten.

 ```scss
 @import "@phila/phila-ui/src/assets/styles/scss/variables.scss";